The maximum maximum of a martingale with given $n$ marginals: Introduction

-The classical framework has been very influential both in terms of its impact on academic research as well as on the financial industry.
-However, as every modelling framework, it has its important limitations.
-The fundamental criticism is related to the distinction between \emph{risk} and \emph{uncertainty} dating back to Knight \cite{knight21}.
-The classical approach starts by postulating a stochastic universe $(\Omega, \F, \P)$ which is meant to model a financial environment and capture its riskiness.
-What it fails to capture however is the uncertainty in the choice of $\P$, i.e.\ the possibility that the model itself is wrong, also called \emph{the Knightian uncertainty}.
-To account for model uncertainty it is natural to consider simultaneously a whole family $\{\P_\alpha : \alpha\in \mathcal{A}\}$ of probability measures.
-When all $\P_\alpha$ are absolutely continuous w.r.t.\ one reference measure $\P$ we speak of \emph{drift uncertainty} or \emph{dominated} setting.
-This has important implications for portfolio choice problems, see F\"ollmer, Schied and Weber \cite{FSW}, but is not different from an incomplete market setup in terms of option pricing.
-However the \emph{non-dominated} setup when $\P_\alpha$ may be mutually singular posed new challenges and was investigated starting with Avellaneda et al. \cite{AvellanedaLevyParas:95} and Lyons \cite{Lyons:95}, through Denis and Martini \cite{DM} to several recent works e.g.\ Peng \cite{PengG}, Soner, Touzi and Zhang \cite{stz-aggregation}, see also \cite{ght} and the references therein.
+The problem we consider, as described above, has a clear motivation coming from mathematical finance.
+The classical framework underpinning much of the quantitative finance starts by postulating a stochastic universe $(\Omega, \mathbb{F}, \mathbb{P})$, which is meant to model a financial environment and capture its riskiness.
+What it fails to capture, however, is the uncertainty in the choice of $\mathbb{P}$, that is, the possibility that the model itself is wrong, also called \emph{the Knightian uncertainty}; see Knight \cite{knight21}.
+To account for model uncertainty it is natural to consider simultaneously a whole family $\{\mathbb{P}_\alpha\dvtx \alpha\in\mathcal{A}\}$ of probability measures.
+When all $\mathbb{P}_\alpha$ are absolutely continuous w.r.t. one reference measure $\mathbb{P}$, we speak of \emph{drift uncertainty} or \emph{dominated} setting.
+This has important implications for portfolio choice problems (see F\"ollmer, Schied and Weber \cite{FSW}) but is not different from an incomplete market setup in terms of option pricing.
+However, the \emph {nondominated} setup when $\mathbb{P}_\alpha$ may be mutually singular posed new challenges and was investigated starting with Avellaneda et al. \cite{AvellanedaLevyParas95} and Lyons \cite {Lyons95}, through Denis and Martini \cite{DM}, to several recent works, for example, Peng \cite{PengG}, Soner, Touzi and Zhang \cite {stz-aggregation}, Dolinsky and Soner \cite{DolinskySoner} and Bouchard and Nutz \cite{BN13}.